Moving Cost Guide

 5. Pack your own non-fragile items.

-7. If you're flexible, ask carriers about consolidated freight ("space available") rates — they're cheaper but use a wider delivery window.
+7. If your dates are flexible, ask carriers about consolidated "space available" rates, which are cheaper but use a wider delivery window.

 Movers vs containers vs DIY for long distance

-• Full-service van line — Pick this for tight timelines, large or high-value households, or anyone who can't safely handle heavy lifting.
+• Full-service van line.
+Pick this for tight timelines, large or high-value households, or anyone who cannot handle heavy lifting.
 Most expensive, lowest effort, best protection options.

-• Portable container or freight trailer — Pick this for flexible delivery dates, suburban access, and households able to recruit a small loading crew.
-Sweet spot on cost vs effort for most 1–3 bedroom long-distance moves.
+• Portable container or freight trailer.
+Pick this for flexible delivery dates, suburban access, and households able to recruit a small loading crew.

-• Rental truck — Pick this for budget-driven moves with strong help.
-Lowest cash outlay; you carry every risk and burn the most personal time.
+• Rental truck.
+Pick this for budget-driven moves with strong help.
+Lowest cash outlay, and you carry every risk plus the most personal time.

 How to vet a long-distance mover before you book